-The Artistry of Black and White Fine Art Photography created by Nicholas A. Price
+The Artistry of Black and White Film Photography

 I shot my first roll of black and white 35mm film as a teenager in 1977 and although I use colour film from time to time, I have remained faithful to black and white.
 Over the years I have never strayed into the digital photography arena and have maintained a full laboratory and darkroom facility with professional enlargers and associated equipment.
 I work in three film sizes 35mm, 6 cm x 6 cm and 4x5 inch.
 My preferred medium is medium format or 6x6, that’s 2.25x2.25 inch.

 I have a large collection of cameras and each has its uses, I tend to shy away from any automatic settings or predetermined settings and still use a light meter.
 I prefer heavy indestructible bodies and lenses and hate plastic.
 I have a collection of twelve 35mm bodies and twenty-six lenses; on the medium format side I have six camera bodies and twenty unique Carl Zeiss and several ancient and beautiful Russian lenses.
 My range extends from 15mm right through to 1000mm.
 On odd occasions I bring out my 4x5 camera, however it is far from portable!
 My cameras are film loaded and fitted with different lenses for every project, studio or otherwise.

 I shoot film from a range of manufacturers; these include Kodak, Ilford, Fuji and Foma.
 Unfortunately some of the film I loved is no longer produced, I had my favourites from Efke and Agfa, where I could shoot at 25 ASA.
 Now my film speeds range from 100 ASA to 400 ASA and as I process my own I can speed up or slow down these as required, generally speaking I stick with the standards however when shooting in available dark I have pushed my film to 3200 ASA!